oudeismetis/missed-moment/README.md

 1. Install [NOOBS](https://www.raspberrypi.org/downloads/noobs/) on the Pi
 1. Boot into the Raspberry Pi
 1. Make sure you've enabled the camera module in the settings
 1. NOOBS comes preconfigured with two versions of Python with 2.7 being the default.
-We use 3.4+, so setup [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) in the project directory and switch the python verion
+We use 3.5+, so setup [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) in the project directory and switch the python verion
 1. open terminal

     ```
         git clone git@github.com:oudeismetis/missed-moment.git
         cd missed-moment
+        sudo apt-get install python3.5
-        virtualenv -p /usr/bin/python3.4 venv
+        virtualenv -p /usr/bin/python3.5 venv
     ```